 TGbe editor: Please update the contents of the following paragraph in this subclause as shown below:

-a non-AP STA affiliated with the non-AP MLD shall not delete the GTK/IGTK/BIGTK values corresponding to the affiliated AP operating on the link that will be disabled.
+(#19265) a non-AP EHT STA affiliated with the non-AP MLD shall not delete the GTK/IGTK/BIGTK values corresponding to the affiliated AP operating on the link that will be disabled.

-The AP affiliated with an AP MLD that is operating on that link shall not transmit any frame to any of the non-AP STAs affiliated with its associated non-AP MLD (see 35.3.7.2.1 (General)).
+(#19265) The AP affiliated with an AP MLD that is operating on that link shall not transmit any frame to any of the non-AP EHT STAs affiliated with its associated non-AP MLD (see 35.3.7.2.1 (General)).

 TGbe editor: Please update the contents of the following paragraph in this subclause as shown below: